> Decommissioning <

-• Ineffective handovers from operations to decommissioning, loss of archival information and data gaps.
+• Ineffective handovers, loss of archival information and data gaps.

-• Ensuring suitable equipment, materials and people are in situ when and where needed, and to the correct specifications.
+• Ensuring suitable equipment, materials and people are to the correct specification and in situ as needed.

 • Balancing competing workflow priorities.

-• Navigating reams of paper and massive hard-copy dossiers for information.
+• Navigating reams of paper & massive hard-copy dossiers for information.

 • Ensuring contractors follow the work plan and are accountable.